ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 ## Vibrations in crystals: basic theory
-We have seen how vibration patterns in molecules are quantised in energy and possess similar symmetries to that of the molecule.
-What about vibrations in crystals?

-Vibrations in crystals are simliar to those in molecules with one important difference.
-First of all, the atoms in each unit cell essentially behaves like a "molecule".
-They therefore vibrate along specific normal modes too.
-But the one important difference between crystals and molecule is that the vibrations between neighbouring unit cells **couple**.
-This leads to a collective vibration where atoms from multiple unit cells vibrate along the same normal mode, but the amplitude of vibration from one unit cell to another is modulated by a wave packet.
-Essentially we get a "Mexican wave" of vibrations across multiple unit cells.
-Such a collective vibration of atoms across multiple unit cells is called a __phonon__.

-### Phonons
-A phonon is a collective wave of atomic vibrations over multiple unit cells.
-Each phonon is described by two labels: the branch $\nu$ and its wavevector $\mathbf{q}$.
-The branch refers to the unit cell normal mode along which all atoms vibrate.
-The wavevector describes the propagation direction of the phonon and its spatial periodicity.
+Similar to electrons in crystals (whose wavefunctions are described by Bloch's theorem), vibrations in crystals have a wave-like character.
+Each vibration in a crystal is described by two labels: its wavevector $\mathbf{q}$ and its band index $\nu$ (similar to electrons in crystals which are described by a wavevector $\mathbf{k}$ and a band index $n$).
+The wavevector describes the propagation direction of the vibration and its spatial periodicity.
 The magnitude of the wavevector is given by
 $$
 q=\frac{2\pi}{\lambda},
 $$
-where $\lambda$ is the wavelength of the phonon.
+where $\lambda$ is the wavelength of the vibrational wave.
+These vibrational wave are often called phonons.

-Similar to electrons (or any other quantum mechanical particle), the momentum of the phonon is simply $\hbar\mathbf{q}$.
-So some textbooks will also call $\mathbf{q}$ the momentum of the phonon for simplicity.

-!!! warning "Using different symbols for the wavevectors of electrons and phonons"
-    Starting from now, we will use $\mathbf{q}$ to denote the wavevector of a phonon and $\mathbf{k}$ to denote the wavevector of an electron to avoid confusion.

-### Phonon band structure
-While the branch and wavevector of a phonon tell us about the spatial pattern of the atomic vibrations, they do not tell us about the temporal features, namely the frequencies, $\omega$, at which the atoms vibrate.
-The relationship between $\omega$ and $\{\nu,\mathbf{q}\}$ is called the __phonon band structure__, __dispersion relation__, or __dispersion curve__.
-It is commonly denoted as $\omega_\nu(\mathbf{q})$.
-It is very important because it summarises the relationship between the spatial and temporal properties of all phonons in one plot.

-More important quantities can be obtained from the phonon band structure.
-For example, the energy of the phonon, is simply given by
-$$
-E_\nu(\mathbf{q})=\hbar\omega_{\nu}(\mathbf{q}).
-$$
-More examples related to the thermodynamical properties will be discussed in the next lab.

-### Dynamical matrix as a function of $\mathbf{q}$
-Calculating the phonon band structure requires the dynamical matrix too, just like how we needed it for the finding the normal modes of molecules.
-In particular, we need to calculate the dynamical matrix for every wavevector $\mathbf{q}$.
-We will not go into the details.
-All you need to know here is that the dynamical matrix is going to be different for phonons with different wavevectors, and Quantum Espresso will calculate them for us.
+Similar to the band structure of electrons in a crystal, the frequencies $\omega_\nu(\mathbf{q})$ of phonons give rise to a band structure.

 ## Vibrations in crystals: Quantum Espresso (overview)
 We will now learn how to calculate phonon band structures using Quantum Espresso.
-The overall procedure is similar to calculating the vibrational modes of molecules, with a few additional steps.

-The additional steps are required for reducing the computational cost.
-This calculation is very expensive in principle.
-This is because we need to calculate a new dynamical matrix $\mathbf{D}(\mathbf{q})$ for every phonon wavevector $\mathbf{q}$ for the entire phonon band structure.
-Quantum Espresso works around this problem smartly.
-We will not go into how it does it here.
-Essentially, it allows us to calculate the dynamical matrices for a smaller set of wavevectors, and use that to calculate the phonon band structure over a denser grid of wavevectors.

-Before going through the actual procedure, there are two things we need to tell you.
-Firstly, the workaround requires the use of two additional modules, `q2r.x` and `matdyn.x`.
-Secondly, there are two $\mathbf{q}$-grids that we need to specify.
-The first $\mathbf{q}$-grid is the one for which we calculate the dynamical matrices for.
-This grid is coarse.
-The second $\mathbf{q}$-grid is the one over which we calculate the phonon band structure.
-This grid is dense.
-Let's now begin our overview of the procedure.
+This requires the calculation of the dynamical matrix for a set of wavevectors $\mathbf{q}$ in the first Brillouin zone.
+As these calculations are quite time-consuming, Quantum Espresso uses a few numerical tricks (such as performing calculations for the force constants on a coarse grid of $\mathbf{q}$-points and then interpolating to a finer grid).
+This requires a few additional steps compared to the calculation for a molecule.

-The calculation has five stages.
+The calculation has five stages:

-1. Perform a self-consistent calculation of the density and wavefunction.
+1. Perform a self-consistent calculation of the electrons density and the Kohn-Sham wavefunctions.
 The module for this is `pw.x` as usual.
-2. Calculate the dynamical matrix on a coarser grid of wavevectors.
+2. Calculate the dynamical matrix on a coarse grid of wavevectors.
 The module for this is `ph.x`, which is the one we have used for molecules.
-3. Obtain a set of real space force constant matrices $\mathbf{K}(\mathbf{R})$ based on the dynamical matrices $\mathbf{D}(\mathbf{q})$ obtained in the last step.
+3. Obtain a set of force constant matrices $\mathbf{K}(\mathbf{R})$ in real space by Fourier transforming the dynamical matrices $\mathbf{D}(\mathbf{q})$ obtained in the last step.
 The module for this is `q2r.x`.
-4. Obtain the dynamical matrix over a denser grid of wavevectors.
+4. Obtain the dynamical matrix over a denser grid of wavevectors by Fourier interpolation.
 The module for this is `matdyn.x`.
 5. Generate the phonon band structure plot.
 This will be done using Python.

 ## Vibrations in crystals: Quantum Espresso (calculation)